-- A. Use COVID-19 microbiology laboratory-based nucleic acid amplification testing (NAAT) or COVID-19 antigen tests for the diagnosis of COVID-19. - B. Testing should be guided by the COVID-19 testing FAQs and does not require additional approval. - C. Appropriate PPE to wear during test collection: - a.
+- A. Use COVID-19 microbiology laboratory-based nucleic acid amplification testing (NAAT) or COVID-19 antigen tests for the diagnosis of COVID-19. - B. Testing should be guided by the COVID-19 testing FAQs: adult and pediatric guidance and does not require additional approval. - C. Appropriate PPE to wear during test collection: - a.
 Obtaining a nasopharyngeal (NP), mid-turbinate (MT), anterior nares (AN), or oropharyngeal (OP) specimen is not considered an aerosolizing procedure and a negative pressure/airborne infection isolation room is not required. - b.
 Perform testing in a room with the door closed. - c.
-Healthcare personnel obtaining swabs for COVID-19 testing must perform hand hygiene and don: - i.
-Fit-tested N95 respirator and eye protection OR powered air purifying respirator (PAPR) - ii.
+Healthcare personnel obtaining swabs for COVID-19 testing must perform hand hygiene and don: - Fit-tested N95 respirator and eye protection OR powered air purifying respirator (PAPR) - ii.
 Gloves - iii.
-Gown - D. Test review and reporting - a.
+Gown - D. Test review and reporting

+- a.
 When a positive COVID-19 test is reported, the Microbiology lab and HEIP will report the result to the San Francisco Department of Health or other local county health department where patient resides. - b.
 HEIP will review test results routinely - c.
-HEIP will report test results as per legislative and public health requirements - E. Contact the adult or pediatric ID services with COVID-19 management/treatment- related questions.
+HEIP will report test results as per legislative and public health requirements - E. Refer to the following links for detailed information on COVID-19 Testing FAQs (adult and pediatric) - F. Contact HEIP for concerns about false positive tests. - G. Contact the adult or pediatric ID services with COVID-19 management/treatment-related questions.